jacobbat/resume/resume.md

 ### Principal Cloud Services and Automation Engineer | AT&T | 07/2015 – 06/2017

-* Led the project to deploy a multi cloud platform for DIRECTV using Cisco Cloud Center, HP Operations Orchestration, Puppet, Jenkins and the Atlassian suite of products; the framework deployed compute to VMware, AWS, Rackspace and OpenStack
+* Led the project to deploy a multi cloud platform for AT&T using Cisco Cloud Center, HP Operations Orchestration, Puppet, Jenkins and the Atlassian suite of products; the framework deployed compute to VMware, AWS, Rackspace and OpenStack
 * Hired and led a team of DevOps engineers to provide infrastructure as a service, guide cloud migrations, and implement continuous delivery solutions for developer, QA and operations teams
 * Established agile practices through a grass root effort
 * Built a CI/CD pipeline for infrastructure code deployments using Jenkins, Bitbucket, Jira